Niobrara County, Wyoming

 Niobrara County is a county in the U.S. state of Wyoming.
-As of the 2020 United States Census, the population was 2,467, making it the least populous county in Wyoming.
+As of the 2020 United States census, the population was 2,467, making it the least populous county in Wyoming.
 Its county seat is Lusk.
 Its eastern boundary abuts the west lines of the states of Nebraska and South Dakota.

 History

 Niobrara County was created on February 21, 1911, of area annexed from Converse County.
 Its organization was established in 1913.

 The county was named for the Niobrara River, which rises near Lusk.

-Recently in 2006, Niobrara County was the site for a creepypasta known as "The Wyoming Incident."

 Geography

 According to the US Census Bureau, the county has a total area of 2628 sqmi, of which 2626 sqmi is land and 1.9 sqmi (0.07%) is water.

 In comparison to the state of Rhode Island, the county has more than twice the land area, with approximately 1/500 of the population.